top of page

 To create a welcoming space for campers of color, our tzevet members receive diversity training that includes: understanding child development and how children build race consciousness; how to create and implement effective racial equity-focused programming and other age-appropriate educational content; and facilitation skills to ensure that campers of color are not responsible for doing the work of educating their peers about race and racism.

 Past programs have allowed campers to explore topics such as the Black Lives Matter movement; the Susquehannock people, on whose ancestral land Mosh now resides; the school-to-prison pipeline; immigration policy; and Judaism as the foundation for being an anti-racism advocate.

 We are a camping industry leader in gender-inclusive practices.
-Our director, Jen Braveman, has served as a consultant for camps across the country that have used our model when putting similar structures in place.
+Camps across the country have used our model when putting similar structures in place.
 Our innovative efforts in using non-gendered Hebrew at camp have been highlighted in The Washington Post.

 bottom of page